 The Battle of Austerlitz (Bitva u Slavkova), also known as the Battle of the Three Emperors, was one of Napoleon Bonaparte’s greatest victories, effectively destroying the Third Coalition against the French Empire.
 On December 2, 1805, a French army of 68,000 troops commanded by Emperor Napoleon I, decisively defeated a Russo-Austrian army commanded by Tsar Alexander I, after nearly nine hours of difficult fighting.
 The subsequent peace agreement was signed in Slavkov Chateau.
 The battle took place near Austerlitz (Slavkov u Brna) about 10 km south-east of Brno in Moravia.
 This battle is often regarded as a tactical masterpiece.

 The chateau was founded by the Kounic family in the 16th century.
-It was built on the site of a medieval stronghold, and was turned into a grand stately Baroque residence during the 17th and 18th centuries.
-It was redesigned by Italian architect Domenico Martinelli on the basis of Enrico Zuccali’s plans.
+It was built on the site of a medieval stronghold and was turned into a grand stately Baroque residence during the 17th and 18th centuries.
+It was redesigned by Italian architect Domenico Martinelli based on Enrico Zuccali’s plans.

-Today you can visit the interior of the chateau, an exhibition devoted to the Battle of Austerlitz and a gallery of classical statues.
+Today you can visit the chateau’s interior, an exhibition devoted to the Battle of Austerlitz and a gallery of classical statues.
 The site is surrounded by an English park with fountains and ornamental sculptures.

-Austerlitz and Slavkov Chateau are great for a half-day trip if you are staying in the Brno area, but if you plan to do a day trip from Prague you would need a whole day.
+Austerlitz and Slavkov Chateau are great for a half-day trip if you stay in the Brno area, but if you plan to make a day trip from Prague, you would need a whole day.